 There are so many things to consider when it comes to growing a business.
 Customers – with particular reference to gaining and retaining them – are usually near the top of the list, but one of the most powerful tools always seems to be considered only as an afterthought: email newsletters.

 Too often, newsletters are overlooked.
 Many consider them a menial task and outsource them to the intern, or someone at the bottom of the production line.
 But by helping to build followers or a community, they have the power to grow a business.
 This is largely because they are sent via a platform that has been around for decades, and isn’t going anywhere soon.
 They’re also a way to talk directly to customers, and showcasing at a glance what your business does.

-According to a 2014 study by McKinsey, email is still one of the most effective ways to reach out to customers.
+According to a recent study by McKinsey, email is still one of the most effective ways to reach out to customers.
 The same report claims that for every dollar a business puts into email marketing, they could get 40 back.

 As well as sending communications via email, newsletters (or e-newsletters) should be given due consideration; they can be read on multiple devices, and you have the option to update and amend them as you see fit.
 Many businesses have little marketing budget, so an e-newsletter is the perfect way to invest in marketing without having to spend excessively.